Jordan Lake Open Water Challenge – Race information

 annual Jordan Lake Open Water Challenge.
 Please read this for all the details on the race.

 In 2018, we are moving our races forward in order to avoid the high water temperatures in July.
-We expect the water temp in late March to be around 60 degrees.
+We expect the water temp in mid April to be between 60-65 degrees.
 Wetsuits are recommended.

 Location and directions: